Meet the Facilitators

 It’s our mycelial network with exciting emergent collaborations as new facilitators join.

 Milly Carmichael is a trained facilitator and perpetual student of permaculture.
-She has also undergone training in solution-focused practice and compassionate communication and seeks to deepen and extend her skills and practice in both.
+She has trained in solution-focused practice and compassionate communication and seeks to deepen and extend her skills, practice and offerings in both.

-She has a background in nursing and youth work, with most of her clinical experience focused on sexual health, substance use and associated mental health and wellbeing.
+She has a background in nursing with most of her clinical work focused on sexual health, substance use and associated mental health and wellbeing.
+Most recently she has worked in Public Health, gaining a Masters degree in that area, and focusing on the prevention and alleviation of household food insecurity.

-Milly has also studied horticulture and is a gardener.
+Milly has also studied horticulture and gardens at home and at her local community garden.
 She draws on the myriad ways that soil, growing, weather and land management offer us analogy, metaphor and direct comparison to inform our personal and organisational growth and development.

-Milly seeks to contribute to a broader understanding and practice of systems thinking, nature connection, power-sharing, collaboration, cooperation, resilience and sustainability in our education business, health and social care, criminal justice, retail, food and entertainment systems and industries.
+Milly seeks to contribute to a broader understanding and practice of systems thinking, nature connection, power-sharing, collaboration, cooperation, resilience and sustainability across any and all of our systems and industries.
+She is involved with a number of community benefiting projects as either a volunteer, director or trustee.

 Samantha Woods has spent over 35 years exploring different ways that organisations and individuals can live simple and fulfilling lives, without damaging themselves or the more-than-human world.